 The best delivery method for this is a crushed iron pill.
 You can get iron pills at your local pharmacy.
 Crush them into powder.

-This is very easy, all you have to is simply pour the mixture onto the soil.
+This is very easy.
+All you have to do is simply pour the mixture onto the soil.
 It can be a potted plant or anything in your garden you feel would deserve a little boost.

-After a few weeks and the plants have “taken up” the tea/iron mixture, then you should see increased vigor, flowering quicker, and more along with just being more healthy overall.
+After a few weeks and the plants have “taken up” the tea/iron mixture, you should see increased vigor, flowering quicker and more, and just being more healthy overall.